The rhetoric around the notion of FIRE (financial independence, retire early) has definitely increased as of the last few years.

 The SWAN number I’m speaking about assumes you have enough wealth that you don’t ever have to work again, that your assumed rate of return is low enough that you don’t have to worry about the markets, and that your income keeps up with inflation.
 So, in year 10, looking at the above chart, your portfolio needs to produce $114,339 in after-tax yearly income.

-In order to not really worry about the markets, you shouldn’t have more than 20% of your wealth invested in the stock market, with the 80% balance in safe fixed-income bonds, T-bills, and other guaranteed income certificates earning a somewhat nominal amount.
+In order to not really worry about the markets, and to never have to work again, you shouldn’t have more than 20% of your wealth invested in the stock market, with the 80% balance in safe fixed-income bonds, T-bills, and other guaranteed income certificates earning a somewhat nominal amount.
 You also should have enough so that you don’t have to spend the capital.

 There isn’t anything wrong with spending a portion of your capital, especially in the later retirement years.
 But for the purposes of my formula, I’m going to assume that the SWAN number doesn’t require a spend of the initial capital.
 Watching your level of wealth slowly decline can be somewhat unsettling.
 And again, my initial question for this post is: How much wealth do you need to not worry about money?